orbcode/orbuculum/README.md

 You can find information about using this suite at [Orbcode](https://www.orbcode.org), especially the 'Data Feed' section.

-** ORBTrace Mini is now available for debug and realtime tracing.
-Go to [Orbcode](https://www.orbcode.org) for more info. **
+**ORBTrace Mini is now available for debug and realtime tracing.
+Go to [Orbcode](https://www.orbcode.org) for more info.**

-For the current development status you will need to use the `Devel` branch.
-Fixes are made on main and Devel.

 The code is in daily use and small issues are patched as they are found.
 The software runs on Linux, OSX and Windows.
-Any bugs in a release version are treated as high priority issues and are fixed on main.
+Any bugs in a release version are treated as high priority issues.
 Functional enhancements will also be folded in as time permits.
 Currently progress is reasonably rapid, and patches are always welcome.

 What is it?
 ===========